barthamark/Orchard-Basic-Blog-Theme/README.md

 There are a few ad-hoc shapes added to the theme that can be used from other shape overrides or you can just display it using the shape element in a Layout.

-* `Shape__ContentSharing`: displays content-sharing icons that will make the user able to share the current page where the shape is displayed.
+* `BasicBlog__ContentSharing`: displays content-sharing icons that will make the user able to share the current page where the shape is displayed.
-* `Shape__ShortSummary` and `Shape__LongSummary`: shortens a given HTML text (Text dynamic property is required).
+* `BasicBlog__ShortSummary` and `BasicBlog__LongSummary`: shortens a given HTML text (Text dynamic property is required).
 It's useful if you want to display the shortened text of the BodyPart or a TextField containing HTML markup.
 The shorter one is displaying about 160 characters and only displays the first paragraph.
 The longer one is displaying about 300 characters.
-* `Shape__ContentCreatedDateLocalized`: displays the localized creation date of the given content (it tries to get the date from the CreatedUtc property first, if it is not set then the content from the ContentItem property finally the ContentPart property).
+* `BasicBlog__ContentCreatedDateLocalized`: displays the localized creation date of the given content (it tries to get the date from the CreatedUtc property first, if it is not set then the content from the ContentItem property finally the ContentPart property).
 Optionally you can pass a custom date format using the CustomFormat property, otherwise, the `MMMM dd, yyyy` format will be used.